Version: 1.5.0.6

 - Using Presets to Automate Item Set Creation

-Config Groups
+Config Editors

-- How to Edit Crafting Costs
+- Crafting Costs

-- Using Custom Config Content with Beacon
+- Custom Config

-- Adjusting Server Day and Night Length
+- Day and Night Cycle

 User Accounts